-OPC UA is an application layer protocol that can be built on an existing layers 5, 6 or 7 protocol such as TCP/IP, TLS or HTTP.
-The OPC UA application layer consists of four sublayers: UA Application, Serialization Layer, Secure Channel Layer and Transport Layer (see Figure 1).
+OPC UA is an application layer protocol that can be built on existing layers 5, 6 or 7 protocols such as TCP/IP, TLS or HTTP.
+The

+Wang, et al. Expires September 4, 2018 [Page 3] OPC UA application layer consists of four sublayers: UA Application, Serialization Layer, Secure Channel Layer and Transport Layer (see Figure 1).